Welcome to EstateMate User Guide!

 • fjob aircon repair returns Aircon Leakage and Repair Pipe.

-Link a maintenance job to a specific tenant
+Links a maintenance job to a specific tenant so that the job can be tracked alongside its relevant tenants.

-• JOB_NUMBER is the index number of the job in the job list that you want to mark as completed.
+• JOB_NUMBER is the index displayed next to each job in the job list.

 • You can only link jobs and tenants that already exist in the system.